2022-cs244/2022-cs244.github.io/deliverables/pwospf-router.md

 title: PWOSPF Router Functionality
 ---

 The goal of this deliverable is to ensure that you have implemented all of the functionality required of a router running PWOSPF.
 The main difference between this deliverable and the [previous one]({{ site.baseurl }}/deliverables/static-router) is in the control-plane functionality.
 For the previous deliverable, the routing table entries were statically configured.
 For this deliverable, your router must participate in the PWOSPF protocol to dynamically compute routing table entries based its own configuration and link state advertisements that it hears from other routers running PWOSPF.
-Please refer to `$P4_PROJECT_DIR/pwospf.md` for detailed information about the PWOSPF protocol.
+Please refer to `pwospf.md` in the project repo for detailed information about the PWOSPF protocol.

 #  PWOSPF Baseline Tests

-There are a few test cases in `$P4_PROJECT_DIR/testdata/control_plane/sanity_check.py` that test various aspects of PWOSPF functionality.
+There are a few test cases in `test/control_plane/sanity_check.py` that test various aspects of PWOSPF functionality.
 Your goal is to ensure that all these test cases pass and you will also want to add your own additional tests as well.

 # Mininet Testing (optional, but strongly recommended)